 - Email marketing

-Ideally, you’ll want to use a different call tracking number for each marketing platform and campaign so that you can more accurately track marketing efforts and performance.
+Ideally, you’ll want to use a different call tracking number for each marketing platform and campaign so that you can more accurately evaluate performance through marketing tracking.
 For instance, assigning a specific phone number to a Google AdWords campaign, another for a set of Facebook ads, and so on for Twitter, LinkedIn, email marketing, etc. This will not only allow you to see how well your marketing campaigns are performing, but it will also give you an idea of which types of campaigns are the most successful for your business, allowing you to better plan ahead for the future.

 What Can Call Tracking Metrics Tell Me?

 Call tracking metrics provide you with valuable marketing campaign data beyond just how many calls come from each of the marketing platforms in your campaign.
 This data gives you the type of detailed information that can help you streamline your marketing efforts and maximize your ROI.
 For instance, call metrics such as call duration and caller location provide strong statistical data on the overall effectiveness of marketing and outreach efforts.